Ian Murphy (artist)

-Ian Murphy (b.
-1963) is a British fine artist and art educator.
+Ian Murphy (born 1963) is a British fine artist and art educator.
 He has been an artist in residence at educational institutions in England and around the world.

 Personal life and education

-Murphy attended Cardinal Newman RC High School, Wigan, England.
-He graduated from Sheffield Hallam University in 1985 with a BA(Hons) in Fine Art, Painting and Printmaking.
+Murphy attended Cardinal Newman CR High School in Wigan, England.
+He graduated from Sheffield Hallam University in 1985 with a BA (Hons) in Fine Art, Painting and Printmaking.

 Artwork

-Murphy primarily works with drawing, painting and mixed media.
-He takes inspiration from locations around the world that he has visited, with a focus on architecture.
+Murphy primarily works with drawing, painting and mixed media, taking inspiration from locations around the world that he has visited, with a focus on architecture.
 He uses a limited, neutral palette.
 Exhibitions have included: Drumcroon, Wigan (1991), Parsons Walk, Wigan (1991), Crewe and Alsager College (2003) and Heseltine Gallery, Banbury (2003, 2007, 2009, 2012).